-- ▼ Correlated Colour Temperature and matching existing lighting - ▼ Colour Rendering Index in order to accurately portray colour - ▼ glare, in order to avoid 'disability glare' and 'discomfort glare' - ▼ reflectance off surfaces, and - ▼ daylight effects.
+- Correlated Colour Temperature25 and matching existing lighting - Colour Rendering Index26 in order to accurately portray colour - glare, in order to avoid 'disability glare' and 'discomfort glare' - ▼ reflectance off surfaces, and - ▼ daylight effects.

-Compliance with the relevant requirements may be checked at the time of audit, so it is advisable to involve the person responsible for designing the lighting upgrade in:
+Compliance with the relevant requirements may be checked at the time of audit, so it is advisable to involve the person responsible for providing the lighting solution and upgrade in:

-- ▼ assessing how these requirements apply to the lighting upgrade, and - ensuring that the lighting upgrade satisfies the requirements.
+- assessing how these requirements apply to the lighting upgrade, and - ensuring that the lighting upgrade satisfies the requirements.